zhujohn9604/The-dual-attention-model/README.md

 # The dual-attention model

-The repository implements GCN-based GAE for monitoring technology convergence.
+The repository implements the dual-attention model for extracting web keywords.

 The **example.py** demonstrates how to use GCN to generate patent and technological keywords vectors and technology intensity coordinates.

 ### With pip